 An episode of House featured a young boy who believed he'd been abducted by aliens, and he had the bleeding anus to prove it.
 This obviously led the team to believe he'd been sexually abused, which (predictably for House) turned out not to be true.

-The Kids In The Hall have a sketch about aliens (quoted and pictured at the top of this page) that hangs a lampshade on this trope.
-After doing this for over fifty years, one alien argues that they haven't learned anything from probing, except that one out of every ten actually likes it.
+The Kids in the Hall have a sketch about aliens (quoted and pictured at the top of this page) that hangs a lampshade on this trope.
+After doing this for over fifty years, one alien argues that they haven't learned anything from probing, except that one out of every ten "doesn't seem to mind".
 He wonders if his Great Leader is just some kind of seriously disturbed guy.

 Referenced and Played With often on The X-Files.
 In "Jose Chung's 'From Outer Space,'" for instance, it's Agent Scully's opinion that a young couple whom Mulder believes were abducted by aliens were only engaging in sexual activity before they're old enough to handle it.
 Mulder, not seeing how this could discredit the girl's interpretation of events as revealed under hypnosis (which resembles the typical Alien Abduction story), asks his partner, "So what if they had sex?" to which Scully responds, "So we know it wasn't an alien that probed her."